-While not exactly a gallery, make sure you stop past the Rhapsody In Wood store.
+While not exactly a gallery, make sure you also stop past the Rhapsody In Wood store.
 They make incredible handcrafted wooden maps out of sustainable timbers that are just stunning.

-Enjoy Views Over Port Lincoln
+Enjoy Views Over Port Lincoln at Winter Hill Lookout

 As you drive up there are views inland, and then once at the top, all of Port Lincoln and Boston Bay opens up before you.

 A second place that offers good views over Boston Bay is the Old Mill Lookout.
 The Old Mill is one of the interesting sights in itself as it is the oldest surviving building in Port Lincoln.

 There are two significant walking trails that pass through Port Lincoln, but both take the same path.
-The Investigator Trail is a long distance walk of around 115km, starting just north of Port Lincoln then making it’s way down to loop around Lincoln National Park.
+The Investigator Trail is a long-distance walk of around 115km, starting just north of Port Lincoln and then making its way down to loop around Lincoln National Park.

-Of course you do not have to do the whole of these trails.
+Of course, you do not have to do the whole of these trails.
 It’s easy to walk a section of each as we did.
 Firstly we walked from The Port Lincoln Hotel right around to the grain silos along the beachfront.

 In Lincoln National Park we walked the Surfleet Loop, the first section of which is part of the Investigator Trail running right along the beach.
 In fact, some of the time the path is actually on the sand.

 Do a Tour at The Fresh Fish Place

 Since Port Lincoln is known as the Seafood Capital of Australia, while here you want to taste at least some of it.
-Now while I honestly think you would be hard pressed to find a bad seafood meal anywhere in Port Lincoln, one of the best places to eat is at The Fresh Fish Place.
+Now while I honestly think you would be hard-pressed to find a bad seafood meal anywhere in Port Lincoln, one of the best places to eat is at The Fresh Fish Place.

-Not only is The Fresh Fish Place a restaurant, it’s actually a factory that processes seafood to sell on the wholesale market to other parts of the country.
-If you are keen to learn more about the process, they offer tours each weekday at 11am, which include tasting of some of the produce.
+Not only is The Fresh Fish Place a restaurant, but it’s also a factory that processes seafood to sell on the wholesale market to other parts of the country.
+If you are keen to learn more about the process, they offer tours each weekday at 11 am, which include a tasting of some of the produce.